krgamestudios/mechaimmensewarfare.com/public_html/src/rules.md

 Towers
 ---

 Tower cards generally cannot move, but provide “bandwidth”, which can be used to play Mecha cards (Radio Tower is a Basic Tower, therefore it has no limit on the number of copies you can have in your deck).
 Towers may be placed anywhere in your entry zone, or in a free space next to an existing Tower you control.
+Radio Towers have a base durability of 2, so they can be destroyed as though they were any other unit.

 Mechas
 ---